alex-m-g/My_Portfolio/README.md

 # My Data Science and Bioinformatics Portfolio

 Welcome to my GitHub repository!
-This repository showcases a collection of my projects in **Data Science**, **Bioinformatics**, and **Healthcare Data Science**.
+This repository showcases a collection of my projects in **Bioinformatics** and **Healthcare Data Science**.
 These projects demonstrate my skills and expertise in analyzing complex datasets, developing predictive models, and extracting valuable insights from biological and healthcare data.

 ## Table of Contents
 - [Introduction](#introduction)